OoriData/WebScout/README.md

-Web Scout is a tool for monitoring and summarizing web content.
+Oori Web Scout is a tool for monitoring and summarizing web content.
 It processes a links file (e.g., `links.md`) based on configurable rules, fetching content from each URL and generating reports with LLM-powered summaries and insights.

 # Features